nasarar/Post_Covid19_Vacation_Projection/README.md

 ### 1.1.0 Project: Interactive website for Post covid19 Vacation Planner

-•	Using Leaflet, mapping, and other tools to create visual representation of the results.
+•	Using Leaflet, mapping, and other tools to create visual representation of the results. e.g. Matplot lib to create bar charts.

 •	Users will be able to input information